Skip to Content

 About AT&T Home Internet

-AT&T home internet is actually 2 different services that are all sold under the umbrella name.
-AT&T home internet can refer to AT&T DSL internet, or AT&T fiber internet.
-These are very different services, each has its own unique strengths and weaknesses.
+AT&T home internet is actually two different services that are all sold under the umbrella name.
+AT&T home internet can refer to AT&T DSL internet or AT&T fiber internet.
+These are very different services; each has its own unique strengths and weaknesses.

 Most people will see slightly lower speeds, especially if they are located farther away from the central office.
 Latency is in the 25 – 40 millisecond range with AT&T DSL.